alibaba/graph-learn/docs/operator.md

 # Programming interface

 To customize an **operator**, class [**Operator**](../graphlearn/core/operator/operator.h) should be inherited.
-And then override the next virtual function.
+And then override the following virtual function.

 ```c++
 virtual Status Process(const OpRequest* req, OpResponse* res) = 0;
 ```